primait/bridge_ex/README.md

 When `call`ing you can provide the following options, some of which override the ones provided when `use`ing the bridge:

-- `endpoint` to override the base endpoint (e.g. if you want runtime-configured endpoints),
 - `headers`
 - `options`
 - `retry_options`